dscape/rewrite/README.md

 1. Only show the user information that pertains to the currently logged-in user

-###  ✕ 2.4. content-negotiation

 ###  ✕ mvc goodies
-Some MVC goodies are deliberately not bundled in `rewrite`.
+Content Negotiation and other MVC goodies are deliberately not bundled in `rewrite`.

 The objective of `rewrite` is to simplify the mapping between external URLs and internal file paths.
 If you are curious about MVC and other topics you can look at some of my on-going work at the [dxc][5] project.

-For your convenience this (and some other) functions that might be necessary to run an application with `rewrite` have be placed in the `/lib/helper.xqy` library.
+For your convenience some functions that might be necessary to run an application with `rewrite` have be placed in the `/lib/helper.xqy` library.

 ## Contribute